JVenom1/Lazy-Code/README.md

 # Lazy-Code
-Code I write when I'm too lazy to do it myself
+Code I write when I'm too lazy to do it myself.

 Each folder is its own program.